Brothers Grimm Article

 5. The Brothers Grimm’s publisher exploited them

 The Grimm Brothers were overjoyed with the first publication of their book of fairy tales.
-The sales were quite good.
-They could use the money and eagerly started preparing the second edition.
+The sales were quite good, and they could use the money, so they eagerly started preparing the second edition.

-However they did not receive that much of the profits.
-In good trust they did business with a publisher in Berlin, Georg Andreas Reimer.
-No clear contractual arrangements.
-No clear dates of payment.
+However, they did not receive that much of the profits.
+In good faith, they did business with a publisher in Berlin, Georg Andreas Reimer.
+There were no clear contractual arrangements and no precise dates of payment.

-They ended up getting less money, and always too late.
+They ended up getting less money, and it was always too late.

-After a lot of correspondence they decided to find another publisher for the third edition.
+After much correspondence, they decided to find another publisher for the third edition.

-💡 Interesting detail: their brother Ferdinand Grimm, who was working for Reimer, was promptly fired.
+💡 Interesting detail: their brother Ferdinand Grimm, who worked for Reimer, was promptly fired.

 6. The critics did not like the Brothers Grimm fairy tales

-The critics made some comments still made today: “they made a book for folklore scholars and for children; they ended up with a book for neither group” and “these tales need a warning label, they are not fit for children.”
+The critics made some comments still made today: “They made a book for folklore scholars and children; they ended up with a book for neither group” and “These tales need a warning label; they are not fit for children.”

 💡 Interesting detail: They did care about these reviews.
 Wilhelm Grimm even so much that he traveled to an influential friend to ask him to write a positive review.